 first companies to start rebating trail commission payments and to introduce a wide range of clean funds.

 The Key Investor Information Document (KIID) has been created to provide you with clear, easy to understand information about each fund in a standard format that makes comparison of products easier.

 How to read a KIID

 This is a document designed to help you understand the KIID.
-Copies of all KIIDs can be found under the Documents or Filings heading on the Fund Quickrank tool.
+Copies of all KIIDs can be found under Investor Disclosure Document column on the Fund Selector.

 A fund is a collective investment such as a Unit Trust or OEIC (open ended investment company).
 Money is pooled together and invested in a range of assets such as shares and bonds, for example.
 This is done on your behalf by a professional Fund Manager.